anime-db/cache-time-keeper-bundle/README.md

 ### Track modify project

-Bundle tracks execute the clear cache command (`cache:clear`) and considers this a sign of updated project, and all cache invalidated.
+Bundle tracks execute the clear cache command (`cache:clear` or `cache:warmup`) and considers this a sign of updated project, and all cache invalidated.
 You can reset the date manually by running the command:

 ```